scala/scala-lang/blog/_posts/2016-12-05-implicit-function-types.md

 ## Conclusion

-Implicit function types are unique way to abstract over the context in which some piece of code is run.
+Implicit function types are a unique way to abstract over the context in which some piece of code is run.
 I believe they will deeply influence the way we write Scala in the future.
 They are very powerful abstractions, in the sense that just declaring a type of a function